 You can also “match your bottom half to your better half”, with their monthly MatchMe subscription for couples.

-Their Core and FeelFree undies are made from 92% MicroModal® (from Austrian beech trees) and 8% elastane.
-Any lace, as in the FeelFree designs, is made of nylon.
+Some of their range is made from 92% MicroModal® (from Austrian beech trees) and 8% elastane.
+Any lace is made of nylon.
 MeUndies uses low-impact dyes for their popping prints.
+Some styles are made with 70% Nylon, 22% elastane, and 8% recycled nylon so we suggest avoiding these.

 MeUndies partners with factories in China, Guatemala, LA, Sri Lanka, and Turkey.
 Regular ethical production audits ensure the safety and well-being of employees, who also receive benefits like free meals and transportation.